kata198/mdToRst/test/README_2.md

 Tests 4 < 5 are written using the GoodTests ( <https://github.com/kata198/GoodTests> ) framework.

+Tests using the [ GoodTests ] ( https://github.com/kata198/GoodTests ) framework are really cool.

 The tests can be found in the "tests" directory of the project root.

 Use runTests.py in that directory to download GoodTests (if not already available/installed) and run the test suite against the local instance of subprocess2.